The Best Italian Restaurants in Denver | Westword

 720-550-8957

 This eatery debuted in November 2022 in a strip mall on East Alameda Avenue, just west of South Havana Street.
-That location could make it easy to overlook Cucina Bella, but don't: The restaurant has some serious culinary skill in the kitchen.
+That location could make it easy to overlook Cucina Bella, but don't: The owners of the restaurant have some serious culinary skills.
 Brothers Luis and Heriberto Gutierrez are originally from Durango, Mexico, but have been cooking in Denver for over two decades.
 At their first venture as owners, the fine-dining-style take on the food belies the plain exterior, and the kitchen's commitment to quality comes through with every bite.
-Start with a generous pile of crispy calamari before digging into pizza, pasta and larger entrees like veal marsala.
+Start with a generous pile of crispy calamari with Calabrian chile aioli before digging into pizza, pasta and larger entrees like veal saltimbocca.
 Cucina Bella also offers weekend brunch with nods to the owners' Mexican heritage, as well as a happy hour with specials on bites and booze.

 Dio Mio